eugenebolshakov/taknado/CV.md

 ### July 2019 - Present: Software Engineer at Good Club.
 London, UK

-Good Club is an online supermarket aiming to make sustainable groceries accessible to more people.
+[Good Club](https://www.goodclub.co.uk) is an online supermarket aiming to make sustainable groceries accessible to more people.
 We entered a new phase of rapid growth when the Covid-19 pandemic broke out and many more customers started shopping online.
 We had to introduce new operational capacity and quickly scale it to meet the growing demand.
-I'm working alongside the CTO on the tech that powers our e-commerce site and warehouse operations.
+I'm working alongside the CTO and growing tech team on the tech that powers our e-commerce site and warehouse operations.

 The tech stack consists of: